k-christensen/K_and_A_movie_project/.ipynb_checkpoints/README-checkpoint.md

        - Does the release date of a movie impact its IMDb rating?

 ### Responsibilities:
-   -Data cleaning: Ahmed
+   - Data cleaning: Ahmed
-   -Readme writing: Kate
+   - Readme writing: Kate
-   -Presentation writing: Kate
+   - Presentation writing: Kate